 - Smarter Solutions for Wet Weather & Stormwater -- The CWA is fundamentally a dry weather statute, but often the most complex and expensive challenges clean water utilities face are related to wet weather - especially in the context of sewer overflows and stormwater.
 This has resulted in a perverse reality where one of the biggest regulatory and cost drivers for clean water utilities – and their local communities – are not addressed or even contemplated by the core CWA statutory construct.

-NACWA is working to highlight where such actions are occurring, and is pushing back through a variety of means, including regulatory advocacy with EPA, legal advocacy to challenge these actions in court, and engagement with Congress to exercise its proper oversight of the Agency’s actions.
+NACWA is working to highlight where such actions are occurring, and is pushing back through a variety of means, including regulatory advocacy with EPA, legal advocacy to challenge these actions in court, and engagement with Congress to exercise its proper oversight of EPA’s actions.